Animals at the Captain Morse House

 - $2,000 additional security deposit

-- Pets cannot be left unattended in the house.
+- Pets cannot be left unattended in the house at any time

-- Pets must be crated in the evening from 10pm to 7am
+- Animals must be crated in the evening from 10pm to 7am

-- A receipt provided by fax to 888-675-3294 or by email showing that a dog has been professionally groomed and nails clipped within one week of the visit to the house.
+- A receipt provided by fax to 888-675-3294 or by email showing that your animal (if applicable) has been professionally groomed and that nails (if any) have been clipped within one week of the visit to the house.

-Consider your pet’s health before you bring them with you to the island.
+Consider your animal’s health before you bring them to the island.

 Airbnb (and other 3rd Party Bookings) Policy and Service / Emotional Support Animals

 “Guests are not required to disclose the presence of an assistance animal before booking”

 Our response: The presence of an animal at the residence shall be considered a violation of the lease and security deposit shall be forfeit and result in additional costs for cleaning and possible eviction.

 “Airbnb’s Nondiscrimination Policy, hosts cannot charge extra fees to guests with an assistance animal.”
 See above.